akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

+## A Closer Look: Beatrice’s Anger in “And You Knew”

+*Beatrice’s anger is not a modern “you hurt my feelings” moment.
+It is a thegn’s daughter claiming the honour due to her house, confronting a system that treated her as currency, and discovering that even a prince can be powerless.
+The scene is not about blame – it is about two young people realising, for the first time, that they are on the same side of the cage.*

+---

+### What She Says

+Beatrice accuses Godfrey of knowing about the King’s vow and letting her walk out of the hall without warning.
+She feels betrayed by his silence.

+### What She Is Actually Feeling

+Beneath the words, her anger has three layers:

+**1. Public Humiliation** – She curtsied, thanked the Queen, and smiled, while everyone in that hall knew she was the unknowing subject of the King’s impulsive vow.
+She was made to look like a fool.

+**2. Betrayal of Her Father’s Honour** – Harold Red‑Wolf pulled a prince from the Severn.
+He bled for the Crown.
+His daughter should not have been treated like a piece of wool to be counted.
+In the feudal world, a thegn’s family had a right to be warned, to be treated with dignity.
+The silence stole that dignity.

+**3. Shame at Her Own Naivety** – She thought she was clever, walking into the King’s hall to save her goose.
+She thought her father’s name would protect her.
+She did not even see the board, let alone the game.
+Her anger turns inward: *You fool.*

+### What She Fears

+Even as she speaks, she is afraid.
+Godfrey is a king’s son.
+She has accused him to his face.
+He could tell his father.
+He could tell the Queen.
+Her outburst could have consequences she cannot imagine.

+### Why Godfrey’s Silence Matters

+In the 12th century, silence in the face of a wrong was not neutral.
+It was complicity.
+Godfrey did not build the cage, but he watched her walk into it and said nothing.
+That is what wounds her – not his power, but his passivity.

+### What She Realises

+When she looks at him and sees his pale, trapped face, she recognises something: *He is in the same cage.
+He did not build it either.* That is not love.
+It is the beginning of trust – the quiet recognition that they are both prisoners, not enemies.

+---

 ## CREATIVE EXTENSION IDEAS

 - **Write a letter** from Beatrice to her father describing her first day at court.